Royal penguin

-The royal penguin (Eudyptes schlegeli) is a species of penguin, which can be found on the sub-Antarctic Macquarie Island and adjacent islands.
-The International Union for Conservation of Nature (IUCN) classifies the royal penguin as near threatened.
+The royal penguin (Eudyptes schlegeli) is a species of penguin, which can be found only on the sub-Antarctic Macquarie Island and adjacent islands.
+The International Union for Conservation of Nature (IUCN) classifies the royal penguin as Least Concern.
 The scientific name commemorates the German zoologist Hermann Schlegel.

 Description

-There is some controversy over whether royal penguins are a subspecies of macaroni penguins.
+There was some controversy over whether royal penguins are a subspecies of macaroni penguins.
 Individuals of the two groups have been known to interbreed, though this is a relatively rare occurrence.
 Indeed, other penguins have been known to form mixed-species pairs in the wild.

 They inhabit the waters surrounding Antarctica.
 Royals look very much like macaroni penguins, but have a white face and chin instead of the macaronis' black visage.
 They are 65–76 cm long and weigh 5–6 kg.
 Males are larger than females.
-Royal penguins breed only on Macquarie Island and, like other penguins, spend much of their time at sea, where they are assumed to be pelagic.
+Royal penguins breed only on Macquarie Island and adjacent islands.
+Like other penguins, they spend much of their time at sea, where they are assumed to be pelagic.